-- 17. To reduce the risk of entanglement of sharks, sea turtles or any other species, as from 1st January 2024, CCMs shall ensure that the design and construction of any FAD to be deployed in, or that drifts into, the WCPFC Convention Area shall comply with the following specifications: - (a) The use of mesh net shall be prohibited for any part of a FAD. - (b) If the raft is covered, only non-entangling material and designs shall be used. - (c) The subsurface structure shall only be made using non-entangling materials. - 18.
-To reduce the amount of synthetic marine debris, CCMs shall encourage vessels flying their flag to use, or transition towards using, non-plastic and biodegradable materials in the construction of FADs. - 19.
-The Scientific Committee shall continue to review research results on the use of biodegradable material on FADs, and shall provide specific recommendations to the Commission in 2022 including on a definition of biodegradable FADs, a timeline for the stepwise introduction of biodegradable FADs, potential gaps/needs and any other relevant information. - 20.
-The Commission at its 2023 annual session, based on specific guidelines defined by the FAD Management Options Intersessional Working Group and advice from SC19 and TCC19 shall consider the adoption of measures on the implementation of biodegradable material on FADs.
+- 16. To reduce the risk of entanglement of sharks, sea turtles or any other species, CCMs shall ensure that the design and construction of any new FAD to be deployed in the WCPFC Convention Area from 1 January 2024 shall comply with the following specifications: - (a) The use of mesh net shall be prohibited for any part of a FAD. - (b) If the raft is covered, only non-entangling material and designs shall be used. - (c) The subsurface structure shall only be made using non-entangling materials. - 17.
+To reduce the amount of synthetic marine debris, CCMs shall encourage vessels flying their flag to use, or transition towards using, non-plastic and biodegradable materials in the construction of FADs. - 18.
+No later than 2026, the Commission shall take a decision on the implementation of biodegradeable FAD requirements. - 19.
+The Scientific Committee shall continue to review research results on the use of biodegradable material on FADs, and shall provide specific recommendations to the Commission no later than 2026 including on a timeline for the stepwise introduction of biodegradable FADs, potential gaps/needs and any other relevant information.
+The definition for biodegradeable is non-synthetic materials and/or bio-based alternatives that are consistent with international standards for materials that are biodegradable in marine environments.
+The components resulting from the degradation of these materials should not be damaging to the marine and coastal ecosystems or include heavy metals or plastics in their composition.
+CCMs are encouraged to communicate and disseminate information on the development of biodegradable FADs. - 20.
+The Commission no later than its 2026 annual session, based on specific guidelines defined by the FAD Management Options Intersessional Working Group and advice from SC and TCC, shall consider the adoption of measures on the implementation of biodegradable material on FADs.